Learn how to make sugar scrub using just three simple ingredients. This easy recipe helps exfoliate dry skin and restore moisture to hands and feet.

 Ways to Use Sugar Scrub

-- Makes a very special hostess gift.
+- Wrap a jar as a simple hostess gift.

 - 8 oz. mason jars